rewegit/esp32-rmt-pwm-reader/docs/HowItWorks.md

 # How it works
-Here is a description of how the ESP32 RMT hardware can be used in general for the acquisition of PWM signals and how I have implemented this concretely.<br>
+Here is a description of how the ESP32 RMT hardware can be used in general for the acquisition of RC PWM signals and how I have implemented this concretely.<br>
 I will not go into the question whether it makes sense at all to use RMT for this task (one can be divided on that).

 The general description of how the RMT works can be found here:<br>